Meet the ghosts of Calaveras…

 The Dorrington Hotel

-The Dorrington Hotel is no longer open for business, which might please the ghost of Rebecca Dorrington Gardner who is said to walk the halls of the more than 160-year-old historic hotel.
+The Dorrington Hotel closed for years, is now a beautifully restored inn used for groups–which may have pleased the ghost of Rebecca Dorrington Gardner who is said to walk the halls of the more than 160-year-old historic hotel that was completely closed for many years.
 Whether it was lights flashing on and off, shadowy figures being seen or furniture being moved, Rebecca’s presence was commonly reported by hotel guests and owners throughout the years.
-One personal story that’s been passed along by The Dorrington Hotel’s most recent owner and operator, Marc Lanthier, involved two successive photos he took of the hotel’s Christmas lights one year.
+One personal story that’s been passed along by The Dorrington Hotel’s previous owner and operator, Marc Lanthier, involved two successive photos he took of the hotel’s Christmas lights one year.
 When he loaded the pictures onto his computer, one came out bright and clear, and the other showed a strange mist engulfing the hotel.
 We dug up this mysterious photo, which The Dorrington Hotel provided for a news article on Examiner.com about its haunted happenings.
 What do you think?
 Is it the ghost of Rebecca?
-Stay here: No longer in operation, but you might be able to spot Rebecca from the road peeking out from an upstairs window.
+Stay here or driving by, you might be able to spot Rebecca from the road peeking out from an upstairs window.

 Twisted Oak Winery Tasting Room